Azure/ResourceModules/arm/Microsoft.ServiceBus/namespaces/queues/readme.md

-# ServiceBusQueues  `[Microsoft.ServiceBus/namespaces/queues]`
+# ServiceBus Queue  `[Microsoft.ServiceBus/namespaces/queues]`

-This module deploys Service Bus Queue.
+This module deploys a queue for a service bus namespace.

 ## Resource types